Chudsaviet/espmeteo/README.md

 # espmeteo
-All setting should be hardcoded into firmware, plese see src/private.h.example Developed using PlatformIO IDE
+All setting should be hardcoded into firmware, please see src/private.h.example Developed using PlatformIO IDE